-As a new European pollution law comes into force, pellet burning stoves look set to become the alternative to traditional wood burning versions in France.
+With new pollution laws in place, pellet burning stoves look set to become the alternative to traditional wood burning versions in France.*

 France has been relatively slow to adopt the use of pellet burning stoves, due in large part to the fact that, as so much of the country is forested, there is a relatively plentiful supply of modestly priced firewood.